MicroEJ/docs/VEEPortingGuide/uiMicroui.rst

 ============

 The MicroUI implementation for MicroEJ uses native methods to perform some actions (read input devices events, perform drawings, turn on LEDs, etc.).
-The library implementation has been designed to not use blocking native methods (wait input devices, wait end of drawing, etc.) which can lock the full MicroEJ Core Engine execution.
+The library implementation has been designed to not use blocking native methods (wait input devices, wait end of drawing, etc.) which can lock the full Core Engine execution.

 The specification of the native methods is to perform the action as fast as possible.
 The action execution may be sequential or parallel because an action is able to use a third-party device (software or hardware).